-THIS Confideration check'd the King, and prevail'd over his Inclination; but what in State Policy he had refus'd to his Prime Minister for himself, he granted to his Brother-in-Law Lust-Ali-Kan, whom that Minister had propos'd to supply his Place: And notwithstanding all the Efforts of the contrary Cabal to divert the Blow, the Athemat-Doulet carry'd it in spite of them, and sound an Advantage in it, which soon after cost him very dear.
+This Confideration check'd the King, and prevail'd over his Inclination; but what in State Policy he had refus'd to his Prime Minister for himself, he granted to his Brother-in-Law Luft-Ali-Kan, whom that Minister had propos'd to supply his Place: And not-withstanding all the Efforts of the contrary Cabal to divert the Blow, the Athemat-Doulet carry'd it in spite of them, and sound an Advantage in it, which soon after cost him very dear.

-THOUGH the Relation betwixt Last-Ali-Kan and the Prime Minister, was enough to have render'd his Vote in his Favour suspicious, yet his very Enemies did him the Justice to own, that he was not unqualified for the important Employment with which he was honour'd He was a Min of a good Head-piece, well turn'd either for Advice or Action; and though he had not yet any great Commands in the Armies, he was reckon'd pretty well vers'd in military Assars.
-And indeed to his Missortune he made too great a Discovery of his Talents, by the Manner in which he went to work, and as much alarm'd the Cabal which oppos'd him at Court, as he terrified the Rebels of Candabar.
+THOUGH the Relation betwixt Luft-Ali-Kan and the Prime Minister, was enough to have render'd his Vote in his Favour suspicious, yet his very Enemies did him the Justice to own, that he was not unqualified for the important Employment with which he was honour'd.
+He was a Man of a good Head-piece, well turn'd either for Advice or Action; and though he had not yet any great Commands in the Armies, he was reckon'd pretty well vers'd in military Affairs.
+And indeed to his Misfortune he made too great a Discovery of his Talents, by the Manner in which he went to work, and as much alarm'd the Cabal which oppos'd him at Court, as he terrified the Rebels of Candahar.

-BLFORE he undertook any Thing against the latter, he was refolv'd to open the Campaign with some fignal Exploit, to give him a Reputation.
-The Arabians had for some Years past surprized the Isle of Massate in the Gulph of Persia, and had expell'd the Persians from thence, which was to their very great Prejudice.
+BEFORE he undertook any Thing against the latter, he was refolv'd to open the Campaign with some signal Exploit, to give him The Arabians had for some a Reputation Years past surprized the Isle of Mascate in the Gulph of Persia, and had expell'd the Perstans from thence, which was to their very great Prejudice.
 Luft-Ali-Kan propos'd, before he went upon any other Enterprize, to recover this Island; and as foon as he had affembled his Army, caus'd it to march that Way.
-As he wanted Ships to carry his Troops over to the Island which he was to attack, he concerted just Measures thereupon with the Portuguese of the Indies, who on the Payment of a certain Sum of Money, were to fend their Transports for The Portuguese Fleet came in Time, that Purpole. but the Money being delay'd through the Intrigues of spondence in the Place, had taken it.

-Luf:-Ali-Kan's Enemies at Court, retir'd into its Harbours, leaving the unhappy General upon the Shote lamenting his Case, to find himself through the Treachery of those who ought to have had the Interest of the Government more at Heart, excluded from a Conquest, as infallible as it was important to the Welfare of the Kingdom.
+As he wanted Ships to carry his Troops over to the Island which he was to attack, he concerted just Measures thereupon with the Portuguese of the Indies, who on the Payment of a certain Sum of Money, were to fend their Transports for that Purpose.
+The Portuguese Fleet came in Time, but the Money being delay'd through the Intrigues of Luft-Ali-Kan's Enemies at Court, retir'd into its Harbours, leaving the unhappy General upon the Shore lamenting his Cafe, to find himself through the Treachery of those who ought to have had the Interest of the Q 4 GovernGovernment more at Heart, excluded from a Conquest, as infallible as it was important to the Welfare of the Kingdom.

-WHILE he was in vain reproaching and curling the Authors of this Tieachery, he heard that Mirr-Maghmud taking Advantage of his Distance, was advane'd towards Kirman, and by Means of a Corre-
+WHILE he was in vain reproaching and curfing the Authors of this Treachery, he heard that Myrr-Maghmud taking Advantage of his Distance, was advanc'd towards Kirman, and by Means of a Correspondence in the Place, had taken it.